-Starting on May 15 and going through the summer, this twelve-week series will feature Dr. Sinclair Ferguson as he traces the work of the third person of the Trinity through Scripture – from creation to the work of Christ to his dwelling in our hearts today.
+This video series features Dr. Sinclair Ferguson as he traces the work of the third person of the Trinity through Scripture – from creation to the work of Christ to his dwelling in our hearts today.
 Along the way, he sheds light on the vital role the Holy Spirit serves.
 Dr. Ferguson’s goal is to help us know the Holy Spirit as a person, in addition to knowing of his power and work within us.
 Although the Holy Spirit is sometimes the forgotten Person of the Trinity, his presence and work is found throughout redemptive history in Old Testament as well as New Testament.
-This class is a combination of short teaching, video and discussion.
+This class is a combination of short teaching, video, and discussion.
+Join us!

 Young Adults: Prayers of the Bible

 The Word of God, which is contained in the Scriptures of the Old and New Testaments, is filled with exceptional prayers of God’s people.
 Prayer is one of the ordinary means of grace that God providentially and graciously bestows on his people.
 In this Sunday School class, we will examine key passages from both the Old and New Testament that address the Christian doctrine of prayer.